Hellebeemden 13 3500 Hasselt Belgium

 Another of their distinctive concepts was their design for the optical store Eye Candy.
 The colour banded concept creates a point of difference, in a market where we are used to seeing white walls awash with backlit product.
 The shelf on which each product sits, becomes the packaging for the eyewear, with secondary compartments containing giveaways, so customers take away a part of the store with each purchase.

-Creneau has designed numerous hospitality concepts from airport food areas to bars and fine dining.
+Creneau has designed numerous hospitality concepts from airport food areas (The Cloud Club) to bars and fine dining (lots of them!).
 We love their concept for Tero – the design for the plant-based restaurant features materials, textures and features that beautifully reflect the earth, landscape and even the solar system.

 It’s hard to articulate what’s specifically different about their approach, but their designs are always thoughtful and engaging, often with a level of playfulness, that’s set just right for the brand.